NLS Pharmaceutics AG: NLS Pharmaceutics Announces Company Update Webcast

 Webcast Information

-The event will be held June 30, 2023, at 11:00 am ET and will include a video stream on the Investors section of the Company's website here.
+The event will be held June 30, 2023, at 11:00 am ET and will include a video stream on the Investors section of the Company's website here or at the SummitCast event page here.
 A replay will be available on the NLS' website within 48 hours after the event.

 About NLS Pharmaceutics Ltd.